Ph.D. in English

 - Intern with Barrow Street Inc., a non-profit organization publishing prize-winning poetry books and an annual poetry journal

 English Department Writing Contests

-Four writing contests are open to both undergraduate and graduate students.
+Four annual writing contests are open to both undergraduate and graduate students.
 See submission details.

 Visit the URI Graduate School website for general financial support information for graduate students.
 In addition, please refer to the following resources and programs: